Malwoiniak/Malwoiniak.github.io/sample_page.md

 * Python 3.7

 ## Status
-Project _in progress_, new simple funny games will be added every now and then.
+Project is _in progress_, new simple funny games will be added every now and then.